carolineap/mo416-2020s1-unicamp/README.md

 - How the problem was modeled
 - Implementation specifics and restrictions

+## Project 1 - Solution Video
+The solution video can be found at: https://www.youtube.com/watch?v=wTpuToSd8rc

 ## Project 1 - Division of Tasks
 Caroline Silva contributed with the base code structure, the DFS, BFS and Greedy search algorithms, Manhattan Heuristic and graphical visualization.